marblear/MeteorDDP/README.md

 High-level overview of the modifications:
 * Stabilized connection and re-connection handling
 * Improved support for Apple's standard WebSocketTask
+* Subs use a sub name instead of assuming a Mongo collection with the same name
 * Corrected sub behavior to prevent documents from being transferred again if the sub parameters change
 * Improved message handling to ensure messages come are processed in order
-* Added EJSON support for easier conversion between model structs and Mongo documents, including date handling
+* EJSON support for easier conversion between model structs and Mongo documents, including date handling
+* Added CodableValue and DynamicDictionary to simplify access to blackbox properties in documents
 * Enhanced local collection handling
+* Support merging documents by adding, updating or removing values, based on DDP messages
-* Added support for Sign in with Apple
+* Support for Sign in with Apple (the server-side uses our forks of [quave:accounts-apple](https://github.com/marblear/accounts-apple) and [quave:apple-oauth](https://github.com/marblear/apple-oauth))
-* Added support for Forgot Password
+* Support for Forgot Password

 # Original Readme